 The emotional and psychological effects of Trauma are often conflated to differential diagnoses that are far more pathologizing and may lead to further traumatic experiences of oppression and systemic stigmatization.
-The misdiagnoses and conflated diagnoses may include Bipolar disorder, Oppositional Defiant Disorder, Conduct Disorder, Intermittent explosive Disorder, Borderline Personality Disorder, Major Depression/Anxiety etc, with many a times ADHD as comorbid diagnosis.
+The misdiagnoses and conflated diagnoses may include Bipolar disorder, Oppositional Defiant Disorder, Conduct Disorder, Intermittent explosive Disorder, Borderline Personality Disorder, Major Depression/Anxiety etc. with many a times ADHD as comorbid diagnosis.
 These labels along with psychiatric medication add to the already existing emotional burden, decreasing the overall functional ability of the child.

-In cases where the perpetrator is the parent or a caregiver on whom the child is dependent for its survival, the victim may exhibit lower levels of awareness or might find it difficult to recall the traumatic experience, this phenomenon happens as an avoidance coping strategy to avoid confrontation with the betraying caregiver.
-This is termed ‘Betrayal Trauma’ and has been helpful in explaining that ‘Betrayal’ is one of the most important factors that increases the severity of posttraumatic stress disorder symptoms experienced by victims of CSA and rape.
-Esp. in cases of child abuse, the intermittent exploitative abuse alternating with positive or neutral intervals, leads to boundary confusion about what constitutes kindness, intimacy, safety, and love, and this confusion results in an emotional bond with the exploitative perpetrator (Reid, Haskell, Dillahunt-Aspillaga, & Thor, 2013).
+In cases where the perpetrator is the parent or a caregiver on whom the child is dependent for his/her survival, the victim may exhibit lower levels of awareness or might find it difficult to recall the traumatic experience, this phenomenon happens as an avoidance coping strategy to avoid confrontation with the betraying caregiver.
+This is termed ‘Betrayal Trauma’ and has been helpful in explaining that ‘Betrayal’ is one of the most important factors that increases the severity of post-traumatic stress disorder symptoms experienced by victims of CSA and rape.
+Especially in cases of child abuse, the intermittent exploitative abuse alternating with positive or neutral intervals, leads to a boundary confusion about what constitutes kindness, intimacy, safety, and love, and this confusion results in an emotional bond with the exploitative perpetrator (Reid, Haskell, Dillahunt-Aspillaga, & Thor, 2013).

 What to watch out for in children